 Where n is the number of the slot containing the blade you want to power down.
-When a blade is powered off for removal, its OK to Remove LED is lit.
+When a blade is powered off for removal, the OK to Remove LED is lit.

 Note - You cannot use the -s option on the same command line as the -r option.

-Preparing the Sun Fire B10n Content Load Balancing Blade for Load Balancing
+Preparing the Sun Fire B10n Blade for Load Balancing

-To prepare the Sun Fire B10n content load balancing blade for load balancing, you must first configure the blade servers, then set up the content load balancing blade.
-This chapter describes the procedures for preparing the blade servers for load balancing.
+To prepare the Sun Fire B10n blade for load balancing, you must first configure the blade servers, then set up the content load balancing blade.
+This chapter describes the procedures for preparing the system for load balancing.